Get all the data!

 I’m sharing all the lessons I’ve learned on how to create an ETL with Ruby

 But why with ruby?
-Isn’t it better to do it in Go? – somebody
+Isn’t it better to do it with Golang? – somebody

 go for example, but the pool of documents I was interested in, and probably most of you too, is ~ 200.000+ law documents, some of which I had to check daily.
-So I’d argue it’s faster to create an ETL platform for your ML models or data-driven business with script language like
+So I’d argue it’s better to spin up your own ETL platform for your ML models or data-driven business with script language like

 ruby (aka “the slow”) when we keep in mind how fast and easy it is to get something up and running.